maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 Just to stretch the limits.
 A generator is a function (that returns an iterator).
 Functions can be recursive.
-Can generators also be recursive.
+Can generators also be recursive?

 Yes they can.